kacpercebula/DATA-332-Project1/README.md

 ### Installing

-* Download all the files from github and make sure it is all in one file.
+* Download all the files from github, link provided in the rscript and make sure it is all in one file.

 ### Executing program